 Introduction: Church Lights

 parts: 20 kohm or 10 kohm variable resistors, general-purpose NPN transistors - 10, bright LEDs of different colours - 4, wires or 1 mm metal wire, 3 V, 4.5 V, 6 V battery harness or 9 V battery harness, batteries, 2.2 kohm resistors - 5.
-10 kohm or 4.7 kohm resistors - 5, 330 ohms resistors - 5, masking tape, piece of cardboard, packaging foam or cardboard box.
+10 kohm or 4.7 kohm resistors - 5, 330 ohms resistors - 5, masking tape, piece of cardboard or matrix board, packaging foam or cardboard box.

 tools: wires stripper, scissors, hole puncher or compass, pliers.